-148 EMERGENCE OF THE MODERN MIDDLE EAST
+148 THE MODERN MIDDLE EAST 3 UNITS

-A historical survey exploring the events leading to the creation and emergence of the modern Middle East.
-Ranging from the 7th century to the present, the course includes the origin and spread of Islam, Islamic dynasties and civilizations, Crusades, Ottoman Empire, Persia/Iran, interactions with and colonization by Western powers, rise of 20th century independent nation-states, creation of Israel and the Arab-Israeli conflict, 20th century wars and conflicts, famous political/religious leaders, intellectual/scientific accomplishments, and artistic/literary works.
+A historical survey exploring the history of the modern Middle East.
+The course includes background material on the origin and spread of Islam, Islamic dynasties and civilizations.
+Major emphasis on the Ottoman Empire, the colonial era, rise of 20th century independent nation-states, creation of Israel and the Arablsraeli conflict, 20th and 21st-century wars and conflicts, famous political/religious leaders, intellectual/scientific accomplishments, and artistic/literary works.